dipesh2597/PriceAlerting/README.md

 docker-compose logs -f celery
 ```

-This command displays real-time logs from the application container.
+These commands display real-time logs from the application container.

 ### Testing Alerts
 To test alerts immediately, follow these steps:

-Inside settings.py, set LOG_PRICES=True OR user this [TradingView Portal](https://in.tradingview.com/symbols/BTCUSDT/) to see live prices of BTCUSDT.
+Inside settings.py, set `LOG_PRICES=True` to see live prices of BTCUSDT.
 This will enable logging of cryptocurrency prices to the console.
 Create an alert for a specific price trigger.

+OR use [TradingView Portal](https://in.tradingview.com/symbols/BTCUSDT/) to see live prices.

 Once the alert price is reached, an email notification will be sent, and a confirmation message will be logged to the console, indicating the price at which the alert was triggered and the recipient's email address.

 ### API Documentation